Grackle

-Grackles is the common name of any of 11 passerine birds (10 extant and one extinct) native to North and South America.
+Grackles is the common name of any of 11 species of passerine birds (10 extant and one extinct) native to North and South America.
 They belong to various genera in the icterid family.
 In all the species with this name, adult males have black or mostly black plumage.
-Baby birds like to feed by screeching.
+Baby birds use a screech-like call to indicate they wish to feed.